Radical Sharing & Universal Love Don’t Work

 However, capitalism must be closely regulated, for two reasons: (a) to keep the rich from cheating the poor and (b) to keep the rich from accumulating a disproportionate share of total wealth even if they use only honest means.

-So, if “regulated competition,” i.e. the interplay of competition and cooperation, is the main current of G>O>D>’s evolution, why haven’t humans established a spiritual practice centered around it?
+If “regulated competition,” i.e. the interplay of competition and cooperation, is the main current of Continuing Creation’s evolution, why haven’t humans established a spiritual practice centered around it?

 We have done this – through our organized team sports.